aimeos/aimeos-docs/src/frontend/jsonapi/basics.md

 }
 ```

 The **"meta"** section will always contain a "total" property on success.
 It's value is the number of items found in total for the current search filter.

 In the **"links"** section, all necessary links for navigating through the result set are listed including the link for the current request.

 **"data"** contains the product items, and each item always contains the ID and the resource type.
 In the attributes section, you will find the same data as returned by the *toArray()* method for every item.
 An URL referencing the unique resource is included in "links".
 If related items are included, they will be referenced by their ID and type in the "relationships" section.
 Items that are associated via lists will also contain an "attributes" section with the data for the list table.

 In the **"included"** section all related items are listed if you told the server to hand them over in the same request as well.
 Its structure is the same as for the "data" section.
-For more information, please have a look into at the [related resources](#include-related-resources) section.
+For more information, please have a look into the [related resources](#include-related-resources) section.

 By default, the first 48 items available will be returned if no further GET parameters are sent along with the request.
 There are three parameters to modify that behavior: